 Inflammation within the lining of the stomach is called gastritis.
-Inflammation that is new or that is causing on going damage is called active inflammation.
+Inflammation that is new or that is causing ongoing damage is called active inflammation.
 Inflammation that has been present for a long period of time is called chronic inflammation.
 Depending on the cause, both active and chronic inflammation can be seen in the stomach at the same time.

 Most inflammatory polyps in the stomach are caused by long-standing inflammation.
 Chronic gastritis is a term pathologists use to describe long-standing inflammation in the stomach and anything that causes chronic gastritis in the stomach can lead to the development of an inflammatory polyp.
-The most common causes of gastritis are infection of the stomach with Helicobacter pylori, bile reflux, and autoimmune gastritis.
+The most common causes of chronic gastritis are infection of the stomach with Helicobacter pylori, bile reflux, and autoimmune gastritis.

-Chronic gastritis that is not treated can damage the foveolar epithelium.
+Long-standing inflammation or chronic gastritis that is not treated can damage the foveolar epithelium.
 If the damage continues for many years, a new type of epithelium similar to the epithelium normally found in the small intestine slowly replaces the foveolar epithelium.

-The change from foveolar epithelium to small intestinal epithelium is an example of metaplasia.
-This specific type of metaplasia that takes place in the stomach is referred to as intestinal metaplasia.
+The change from foveolar epithelium to small intestinal epithelium is an example of metaplasia and pathologists describe the specific type of metaplasia that takes place in the stomach as intestinal metaplasia.
 Intestinal metaplasia may be found in some inflammatory polyps.
 If your pathologist sees intestinal metaplasia in the tissue sample, it will be described in your report.

 For most patients, inflammatory polyps are unrelated to any preexisting genetic condition.
 Some patients, however, inherit genetic changes that put them at a higher risk of developing multiple inflammatory polyps as well as other non-cancerous growths.